-The disk is the slowest part of the computer.
+The disk is the slowest part of the server.

-Proper configuration storage systems are critical to the optimal performance and operation of SQL Server.
+Proper storage configuration is critical to the optimal performance and operation of SQL Server.

 Below are some of the most common best practices for storage that Microsoft recommends to improve SQL Server performance, reliability, and security.